ninabarzh/ipa/content/en/blog/stalkerware-flexispy.md

 ## What it does (spoiler: everything)

 FlexiSPY describes itself as “the most powerful monitoring software in the world.”
 Unfortunately, it may not be wrong.
-It allows the abuser—I beg your pardon, the “authorised user”—to intercept calls in real time, record ambient audio, activate the microphone and camera remotely, read encrypted messaging apps, and track everything from browsing habits to keystrokes.
+It allows the abuser, I beg your pardon, the “authorised user”, to intercept calls in real time, record ambient audio, activate the microphone and camera remotely, read encrypted messaging apps, and track everything from browsing habits to keystrokes.

-All of this is done silently, invisibly, and without the consent—or often even the knowledge—of the device user.
+All of this is done silently, invisibly, and without the consent, or often even the knowledge, of the device user.

 The app is designed for deep installation.
 On Android devices, full functionality typically requires rooting; on iOS, jailbreaking.
 The company even sells pre-hacked phones with FlexiSPY pre-installed.
 One-click surveillance, gift-wrapped.